Paying for School

 Expected Family Contribution

-Your expected family contribution (EFC) is an estimate of how much you'll have to pay out-of-pocket or through a private loan.
+Your expected family contribution (EFC) is an estimate of how much you'll have to pay out of pocket or through a private loan.
 This is determined after you fill out the FAFSA with your family’s tax returns.
 The school and government will determine how much you can get in student aid and that's subtracted from the school’s cost of attendance to calculate your EFC.

 The Free Application for Student Aid (FAFSA) is a form that both prospective and current student have to fill out every year, using their family’s tax returns, to determine what type of financial aid they're eligible for: grants, loans, and/or work-study.
 Schools also use this information to determine what your award letter will look like.
-So, make sure to know when the deadline is for your school because some states and schools have different deadlines.
+Make sure to know when the deadline is for your school because some states and schools have different deadlines.

-A cosigner is someone who's creditworthy and is basically taking responsibility for the borrower if payments become an issue.
+A cosigner is someone who is creditworthy and is basically taking responsibility for the borrower if payments become an issue.
 With a cosigner, you have a better chance to qualify for a private student loan (you don't need a cosigner for federal loans) and getting lower interest rates, because they often have a better credit score than the borrower.

 Parent PLUS Loan